Brutal work conditions inside Gloriavale laid bare in court

 The court heard women would process rotting vegetables in an effort to save money, lived on rice and porridge for a week at a time, and were forced to give up sanitary products.

 “So I stocked my drawer full because I was told we'd have to go back to using sphagnum moss.
-This was a saving-money exercise,” said Kempt.
+This was a saving-money exercise,” said Kempf.

 Hannah Harrison said shoes too were a precious commodity, purchased just once a year.